 Commencing in 2009, the Association solicited contributions for the Steamboat Conservation Partnership Trust Account with the aim of procuring at least fifteen thousand dollars ($15,000) per year for five years.
 In 2014, the Association and Capitol Land Trust agreed to renew our partnership for another five years.

 Video presented by the Capitol Land Trust

 Click the "Donate Now" button to be taken to a secure page from the Capitol Land Trust where you can make an immediate contribution:

-Or write a check in any amount (payable to "Capitol Land Trust" and please mark "SCP" on the memo line) and mail directly to
+Or write a check in any amount (payable to "Capitol Land Trust") and mail directly to

 Capitol Land Trust

 Lacey, WA 98503

 Capitol Land Trust is a 501(c)3 nonprofit organization and your contributions are tax-deductible to the full extent of the law.